unikent/programmes-plant-api-php/README.md

 ## Installing For Development

 Dependencies are installed using [Composer](http://getcomposer.org/).
-Once installed run `composer.phar install` (or `composer` dependending on where Composer is installed).
+Once installed run `composer.phar install --dev` (or `composer` dependending on where Composer is installed).

 ## Installing For Production

-Also run `composer install` before usage.
-It requires some simple dependencies.
+Run `composer install` before usage.

 ## Tests